Occupational Therapy (O.T.D.)

 This course explores the occupational therapist's role with clients with difficulty performing everyday occupations due to common musculoskeletal problems, emphasizing the upper extremity and hand.
 Issues discussed include the impact of disabling events on occupational performance and the occupational therapist's role in assisting the client in adapting their home, work, and leisure activities and environments.
 The course explores the role of the Occupational Therapy Assistant in evaluation and intervention, focusing on the collaborative nature of the supervisory relationship.
 Students will learn the evaluation and intervention process, including planning, selecting appropriate methods, developing skills in assessment, and progressing interventions over time.
 Beginning documentation skills will be practiced through evaluations, SOAP Notes, and intervention plans.
 Laboratory activities will focus on clinical reasoning and skill in evaluation techniques and planning/ implementing appropriate interventions.
 Universal precautions will be discussed and utilized in laboratory activities.

-OTH 608: Foundations of Physical Rehabilitation with Lab A
+OTH 608: Foundations of Physical Rehabilitation

 Prerequisites

-Completion of OTH 507, and completion of OTH 514 or 515
+OTH 507 and OTH 515

 OTH 609: Evaluation and Intervention: Mental Health Occupational Performance with Lab

 This course focuses on psychosocial evaluation and intervention in various settings.
-Individuals and families are viewed within a framework that considers how biological, psychological, and sociocultural issues influence occupational behavior.
+Individuals and families are viewed within a framework considering how biological, psychological, and sociocultural issues influence occupational behavior.
 A client-centered approach is emphasized, with a corresponding interest in the client's subjective experience of meaning through activity.
 Though this course focuses on occupational therapy in mental health settings, implications for psychosocial practice in other contexts are discussed.
-Course content is intended to broaden the student's psychosocial perspective, applicable theoretical base, and clinical reasoning skills in working with individuals and families in various practice settings.
+Course content is intended to broaden the student's psychosocial perspective, applicable theoretical base, and professional reasoning skills in working with individuals and families in various practice settings.

 OTH 611: Evaluation/Intervention: Adult Physical Rehabilitation I